 US begins first human trial of coronavirus vaccine

-WASHINGTON: The first human trial to evaluate a candidate vaccine against coronavirus disease 2019 has begun in Seattle, US health officials said on Monday (Mar 16).
+WASHINGTON: The first human trial to evaluate a candidate vaccine against the new coronavirus has begun in Seattle, US health officials said on Monday (Mar 16), raising hopes in the global fight against the disease.

-"The open-label trial will enrol 45 healthy adult volunteers ages 18 to 55 years over approximately 6 weeks," the US National Institutes of Health (NIH) said in a statement.

 READ: Drugmakers see long road ahead in coronavirus vaccine race

-The vaccine is called mRNA-1273 and was developed by NIH scientists and collaborators at biotechnology company Moderna, which is based in Cambridge, Massachusetts.
+The vaccine is called mRNA-1273 and was developed by US National Institutes of Health (NIH) scientists and collaborators at biotechnology company Moderna, which is based in Cambridge, Massachusetts.

-Funding was also provided by the Oslo-based Coalition for Epidemic Preparedness Innovations (CEPI).
+"The open-label trial will enroll 45 healthy adult volunteers ages 18 to 55 years over approximately 6 weeks," the NIH said.
+"The first participant received the investigational vaccine today."

+There are currently no approved vaccines or treatments against the coronavirus disease, known as COVID-19, which has infected more than 175,000 people across the world since it was first identified in central China in late December.

+It has claimed 7,000 deaths, according to an AFP tally, most in China followed by Italy.

-"Finding a safe and effective vaccine to prevent infection with SARS-CoV-2 is an urgent public health priority," said Anthony Fauci, head of infectious diseases at the NIH.
+"Finding a safe and effective vaccine to prevent infection with SARS-CoV-2 is an urgent public health priority," said Anthony Fauci, head of infectious diseases at the NIH, using the technical name for the virus that is believed to have originated in bats.

 "This Phase 1 study, launched in record speed, is an important first step toward achieving that goal."